EddWasTaken/eddwastaken.github.io/_posts/2025-03-26-cyber-apocalypse-2025-blockchain.md

 Having looked at all the code, we can clearly see the exploit in the use of Rounding, allowing us to swap very small amounts of ETH into a full token, and then refunding them all back to pass the challenge.

-> In this process I chose to swap ETH for MAL since it had a better exchange ratio, but HLS should also work.
+> In this process I chose to swap ETH for MAL since it had a better exchange ratio, but HLS should also work since it also rounds up for positive numbers.
 {: .prompt-tip }

 We can use this function to buy all the MAL, using 1 wei per MAL: